prajwalprabhu/my-dwm/README.md

 (This will start dwm on display :1 of the host foo.bar.)

-In order to display status info in the bar, you can do something like this in your .xinitrc:
+In order to display status info in the bar, you can do something

-    while xsetroot -name "`date` `uptime | sed 's/.*,//'`" do
-    	sleep 1
-    done &
-    exec dwm

 Configuration
 -------------
-The configuration of dwm is done by creating a custom config.h and (re)compiling the source code.
+The configuration of dwm is done by creating a custom config.def.h and (re)compiling the source code.